shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
-2. Concierge requests to update the guest’s details, passing the guest’s ID and the new details.
+2. Concierge requests to update the guest’s details, passing the guest’s index in displayed list and the new details.
 3. GuestBook validates the input and updates the guest’s record.
 4. GuestBook displays a success message confirming the update.
    Use case ends.